jbvsmo/privateTPPsystem/README.md

     - On "Raffle", the inputs will be counted for a certain period of time (Raffle Time) and, after this period, one of the inputs will be *chosen at random*.

-- If one wants to have a gameplay more like the original Twitch Plays Pokemon, the inputs may be delayed (Delay).
+- If one wants to have a gameplay more like the original Twitch Plays Pokémon, the inputs may be delayed (Delay).

 - Once players connect to the server, their IP address will appear on the Player list.
 You can select them and click the "E" button to edit their names.
 Try adding one user at a time to be able to tell know which one they are.